cechrist/cardoon/doc/adding_devices.rst

 Note that linear devices may be temperature-dependent.
 In that case this function would modify the conductances and capacitances in ``linearVCCS`` and ``linearVCQS`` lists.
-This function may be called multiple times and may be used to auto-generate an electrothermal device (described in next section).
+This function may be called multiple times and is used to auto-generate electrothermal models.

 Operating Point
 ---------------